AMY E. SKLANSKY

 My credentials:

-• Since 2013, I've worked as a Mentor in the Children's Literature Fellow program at Stony Brook University.
-This role allows me to work with brand-new and developing picture book writers over the course of a semester.
+• For seven years, I worked as a Mentor in the Children's Literature Fellow program at Stony Brook University.
+This role allowed me to work with brand-new and developing picture book writers over the course of a semester.
 For me, helping writers learn and hone their craft is satisfying and inspiring work.

-• Writing: I'm the author of 15 original children's books published by Scholastic, HarperCollins, Henry Holt, Clarion, Quarto, and Little, Brown.
-They include picture books (fiction and nonfiction), board books, beginning readers, and poetry collections.
-Additionally, I have published more than 50 children's books as a ghostwriter or under my pen name, Amy Edgar, for companies such as Disney, HarperCollins, Scholastic, Little Brown, Random House, and a handful of educational publishers.
+• Additionally, I have published more than 50 children's books as a ghostwriter or under my pen name, Amy Edgar, for companies such as Disney, HarperCollins, Scholastic, Little Brown, Random House, and a handful of educational publishers.

+Every author has to start somewhere.
 Don't be shy!
-I'd be happy to discuss your project.
+All questions are worth asking.
 Estimates are free.
-All questions are worth asking.
 I look forward to helping you take your work to the next level.
-For additional testimonials, check out my editing page on the Reedsy platform.
+For additional testimonials, check below or on my editing page on the Reedsy platform.

 MENU OF EDITORIAL SERVICES